Publications

 Worker Runs

 Abstract: The voluntary departure of hard-to-replace skilled workers worsens firm prospects, which can prompt additional departures.
 We develop a model in which firms design compensation to limit the risk of such "worker runs."
-To achieve cost-efficient retention, firms use fixed wages and dilutable compensation - such as vesting equity or bonus pools - that pays remaining workers more when others leave but gets diluted otherwise.
-The optimal degree of dilution and its implementation depend on the firm's production technology, relative risk exposure, and financial constraints.
-Compensating workers with differently-structured compensation can further mitigate worker runs by ensuring a critical retention level.
+To achieve cost-efficient retention, firms combine fixed wages with dilutable compensation - such as vesting equity or bonus pools - that pays remaining workers more when others leave but gets diluted otherwise.
+Compensating (identical) workers with differently-structured compensation - that is, with a different mix of output-dependent and -independent pay - can further help mitigate the worker run problem by ensuring a critical retention level in a cost-efficient way.

 Auctions vs. Negotiations: The Role of the Payment Structure